leaningtech/labs/src/content/docs/cheerpj3/10-getting-started/00-Java-app.md

 ---
 title: Run a Java application
-subtitle: Convert a desktop app to a webapp
+description: Convert a desktop app to a webapp
 ---

 CheerpJ can run a Java application in the browser with little to no modifications.
 This page will help you getting started with CheerpJ and running your first Java application in the browser.